11matt556/cron-socat/README.md

 Removed non-cron items, modified to use alpine/socat instead of alpine, removed fastcgi, and switched CI/CD to Github Actions.

-My purpose for this is as simple scheduler for docker container actions without Docker Swarm or k8s.
-The idea is to pass through docker.sock and use socat in the script to access docker resources on the host.
+My purpose for this is as a simple scheduler for docker container actions without Docker Swarm or k8s.
+The idea is to pass through docker.sock and communicate with the socket with socat to control containers on the host.

 ## Source Repo
 * [Github](https://github.com/11matt556/socat-cron)